casterbn/QtCompile/library/999-Misc/001-Notes for this repo.md

 7z users should upgrade your 7z to 9.20 or later.
 WinRAR users should upgrade your WinRAR to 4.00 or later.
 Other decompresser users should query for their latest version, since it may support LZMA2 algorithm.

+I just noticed that Arch Linux and MSYS2 switched to zst for their package manager.
+Only recent GNU tar (1.31 or later) and recent libarchive (a.k.a. bsdtar, 3.3.3 or later) directly supports .tar.zst compress method.
+I will not use zst because the compress ratio is not as good as LZMA2(xz).

 ## Difference of this Qt and offically distributed Qt (Updated 2020.3.6)